On this page:

 Part 3A of the Forests Act applies to indigenous (native) forests on private land.
 It covers the harvesting, milling, and exporting of indigenous timber from existing or regenerating indigenous forest.

 The Emissions Trading Scheme (ETS) is New Zealand’s domestic carbon market.

 We manage forestry in the ETS, along with the Ministry for the Environment and the Environmental Protection Authority under the Climate Change Response Act 2002.

 National Environmental Standards for Plantation Forestry

 The National Environmental Standards for Plantation Forestry (NES-PF) are regulations made under the Resource Management Act (RMA).
-The regulations provide a set of nationally-consistent rules for plantation forestry that cover 8 forestry activities, from land preparation right through to harvesting.
+The regulations provide a set of nationally consistent rules for plantation forestry that cover 8 forestry activities, from land preparation through to harvesting.